jplattel/jplattel.nl/content/post/creating-a-tiling-vertical-planter-green-wall.md

 ![Coating the prints with epoxy](https://files.jplattel.nl/2026/01/fdxqlS.JPG)

 For mounting them I created a backplate with mounting holes that matched the previous wine rack.
-We then screwed each planter in it's place and put in the plants.
+We then screwed each planter in its place and put in the plants.
 Pretty happy with the result (although it is a pain to water haha! 😛).

 ![The result, a small vertical green garden](https://files.jplattel.nl/2026/01/2H4x48.JPG)

+If you're making one, comment on the printables page! 🪴